-Remember When Waylon Jennings Was Arrested on Charges of Cocaine Possession?
+Remember When Waylon Jennings Was Arrested on Drug Charges?

-In his later years, Jennings was open and honest about his addiction, saying, "I did more drugs than anybody you ever saw in your life."
-At one point, he claims he had a $1,500 a day cocaine habit that he wasn't able to kick until he went cold turkey in 1984.
-The heavy drug use contributed to health problems for the singer, which eventually led to his death in February 2002 at the age of 64.
+Jennings was open and honest about his addiction in his later years, saying, "I did more drugs than anybody you ever saw in your life."
+At one point, he claimed he had a $1,500 a day cocaine habit that he wasn't able to kick until he went cold turkey in 1984.
+The heavy drug use contributed to health problems for the singer, which eventually led to his death in February 2002 at the age of 64 from complications from diabetes.

 Busted!
 See Country Singers' Mug Shots